|55 Kenosia Avenue

 Seattle, WA 98105

 Daily supplementation with pharmacologic doses of pyridoxine is the accepted treatment for this disorder.
 Recently, it was discovered that another rare cause of intractable neonatal seizures known as folinic acid-responsive seizures is also due to mutations in the ALDH7A1 gene.
 It is not known if the use of folinic acid together with pyridoxine will provide a better long-term prognosis in children with PDE.
-Cases of intractable seizures that did not respond to pyridoxine but did respond to pyridoxal phosphate have been reported, and these were found to be due to a different genetic disorder.
+Cases of intractable seizures that did not respond to pyridoxine but did respond to P5P have been reported, and these were found to be due to a different genetic disorder (PNPO deficiency).
 While pyridoxal phosphate will also treat PDE, clinical research is required to determine the safety and effectiveness of treatment of PDE with pyridoxal phosphate.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.